 Will my baby choke if he or she vomits while on their back?

 While it’s true that babies sometimes spit-up when they are asleep, studies have shown that it is not a choking risk.
-Again, according to the NICHD, babies automatically swallow or choke up fluids, and there is no risk associated with this.
+Babies automatically swallow or choke up fluids, and there is no risk associated with this. (source)

 Are babies uncomfortable sleeping on their backs?